hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-04-11-metallugy.md

 I am amazed by the idea of "*The origins of metallurgy: distinguishing stone from metal cut-marks on bones from archaeological sites*", which turns out to be an excellent demonstration of the usage of circumstantial evidence in the investigation of the origins of metalluurgy

-In the discussion of origins of metalluurgy, our instinct is to find direct metal evidence.
-Unfortunately, the evidence is too rare to give us a satisfying explanation.
-Greenfield points out that there are several reasons for the rarity of direct evidence:
+In the discussion of origins of metallurgy, it is intuitive to find direct metal evidence.
+Unfortunately, direct evidence is too rare to be found.
+Reasons for the rarity of direct evidence is also introduced in the article:

 (1) Actual prehistoric rarity of metal tools.